 Search for native plants by scientific name, common name or family.
 If you are not sure what you are looking for, try the Combination Search or our Recommended Species lists.

 Cheilanthes gracillima D.C.
-Eat.
+Eaton

 USDA Symbol: CHGR

 This is a small-statured fern, usually less than 6 in. tall.
 The small, gray-green fronds cluster in a cushion-like rosette.
-The wiry stems and deeply dissected pinnae create a lacy effect.
+The wiry "stems" and deeply dissected pinnae create a lacy effect.

 Bloom Information